Apotheca/apotheca/README.md

 We can use `--hash` to specify that a plaintext checksum is to be calculated using `Tiger` and the salt `foo`. `--no-hash` can be also be specified, in order to force non-calculation of the checksum.
 This checksum is used when a file is being overwritten - the incoming data may be hashed and if it matches, the write is aborted because it is unnecessary.

 > NOTE: Because of this, new transformations will not be applied to existing data.
-Overwrite should abort only if the hashes match and the transformation flags are the same.
+Overwrite should abort only if the hashes match and the transformation flags are the same, but this is not yet the case.

 ```sh
 $ apo put --hash Tiger --salt foo myfiles /